jnl221/css_assignment/README.md

 -- Login to your Github account and go to your JNL221 page.
 Its name should be JNL221_YourLastName.
 -- In this repository, click 'Add file' and then, 'Upload files'.
 Upload 'article.html' and 'article.css'.
 -- Add an appropriate commit message and click 'Commit changes'.
--- IMPORTANT STEP: After you've uploaded the documents, go to 'article.html' and edit this page so that the <link> tag in the <head> of the document points to 'article.css', instead of 'css/article.css'.
+-- IMPORTANT STEP: After you've uploaded the documents, go to 'article.html' and edit this page so that the '<link>' tag in the '<head>' of the document points to 'article.css', instead of 'css/article.css'.
 Commit these changes.
 -- You should be able to see your page after a few minutes at yourusername.github.io/JNL221_YourLastName/article.html.
 As long as you see 'article.html' and 'article.css' in your repository, you should be set.
 -- I will be checking each of your Github pages over the weekend to make sure these have been submitted on time.